-Private Equity: Firms, Funds, Role in Financial Crisis
+Private Equity Firms, Funds, and Their Role in the Financial Crisis

-Here Are the Multi-billion Dollar Deals that You Can't Even Invest In
+Multi-billion Dollar Deals That You Can't Even Invest In

 Since it has a longer time horizon than typical stock investors, private equity can be used to fund new technologies, make acquisitions, or strengthen a balance sheet and provide more working capital.
 Private equity investors hope to beat the market in the long run by selling their ownership at a great profit either through an initial public offering or to a large public company.

 If all of a public company is bought, it results in a delisting of that company on the stock exchange.
 This is called "taking a company private."
 It's usually done to rescue a company whose stock prices are falling, giving it time to try growth strategies that the stock market may not like.
 That's because private equity investors are willing to wait longer to obtain a higher return, while stock market investors generally want a return that quarter if not sooner.

 These private stakes in a company are usually bought by private equity firms.
 Firms can keep the holdings, or sell these stakes to private investors, institutional investors (government and pension funds), and hedge funds.
 Private equity firms can either be privately held, or a public company listed on a stock exchange.